-One of our truck accident lawyers in New York can help you determine when you qualify to file a personal injury lawsuit.
+One of our New York truck accident lawyers can help you determine when you qualify to file a personal injury lawsuit.

 Alternatively, you could qualify to bring a personal injury lawsuit against the party responsible for your accident if you suffered a serious injury.